cybercongress/cybertensor-developer-docs/docs/subnets/working-with-keys.md

 1. A coldkey can be paired with multiple hotkeys.
 A coldkey is a more secure key.
 2. In a given subnet, you can only use a hotkey for one UID.
 You cannot use the same hotkey for another UID in the same subnet.
 However, you can use a given hotkey for two different UIDs that are in two separate subnets.
-3. Transfer of TAO is always between one coldkey and another coldkey.
+3. Transfer of PUSSY is always between one coldkey and another coldkey.
 That is, between one wallet and another wallet.
 4. When you create a subnet, the subnet registration costs are taken out of the subnet owner's cold key.
 The `netuid` of the subnet is associated with the coldkey only.
 This is because all subnet owner operations are of high security and thus require the coldkey (which is always encrypted).
 The hotkey has no role here.
 5. When you register as a subnet miner or a subnet validator, the registration costs will come out of your coldkey, but the UID is attached to your hotkey.
 Note that this type of registration is different from creating a subnet, which only requires your coldkey.
 See `(4)` above.
 6. Subnet owner emissions are deposited directly into the subnet owner's coldkey.
 The hotkey has no role here.
 7. Emissions to subnet validator and subnet miner are deposited directly into the hotkey to which the UID is attached.
 See `(5)` above.
-8. As a validator, when you stake your TAO, your TAO will be transferred from your coldkey to your hotkey that is attached to the UID.
-Similarly, unstaking will move the TAO from the hotkey attached to the UID into its coldkey.
+8. As a validator, when you stake your PUSSY, your PUSSY will be transferred from your coldkey to your hotkey that is attached to the UID.
+Similarly, unstaking will move the PUSSY from the hotkey attached to the UID into its coldkey.
 9. As a validator, you can nominate your hotkey that is attached to the UID.
 This will publish the hotkey.
-TAO holders will send their TAO to this hotkey.
-This is also referred as TAO holders delegating their TAO, or staking their TAO, to you the validator.
+PUSSY holders will send their PUSSY to this hotkey.
+This is also referred as PUSSY holders delegating their PUSSY, or staking their PUSSY, to you the validator.
 Also see `(10)` below.
-10. As a TAO holder, you delegate your TAO to a validator's hotkey.
-The TAO you delegated will go from your coldkey into the validator's hotkey.
+10. As a PUSSY holder, you delegate your PUSSY to a validator's hotkey.
+The PUSSY you delegated will go from your coldkey into the validator's hotkey.
 This validator's hotkey is always attached to the UID of the validator.
 Also see `(9)` above.